TheMaryK/Grocery_Store_Customer_Seg_Analysis_PYTHON/README.md

                              number) was excluded from the analysis as they were likely a commercial buyer rather than a typical retail consumer.
 - **Transaction Date Check**: Counted transactions per date and discovered only 364 unique dates, indicating missing records.
 - **Date Sequence Generation**: Generated a complete sequence of dates from July 1, 2018, to June 30, 2019, to visualize gaps in transaction records.
 Identified three missing dates:
-                                July 1, July 2, and December 27, 2018—possibly due to store closures or data collection issues.
+                                July 1, July 2, and December 27, 2018 due to store closures.
 - **Feature Engineering**: Extracted pack_size and brand_name from the product_name column using string operations.
 - **Data Standardization**: Cleaned and standardized the brand_name column to ensure consistency in brand-level analysis.
 - **Data Export for Visualization**: Saved the final cleaned dataset as a CSV file using to_csv() to prepare it for further analysis and interactive visualization in Power BI.